User-4675/Java-Process-Compliance-Engine/README-A2.md

 ##### a) Handling Large File Size

 To handle the large csv file efficiently:
 - We read the CSV as a stream using InputStream and InputStreamReader, avoiding loading the entire file into memory.
 - We parse records one by one using Apache Commons CSV, storing only necessary information in Trace objects.
 - This streaming approach ensures low memory usage and enables the program to scale to larger datasets.
+- Additionally, we declare necessary classes for compliance checking, hash map and data loading once, and reuse them for other files

 #####  b) Implementation of required design patterns